 Although diabetes management might be difficult, there is a bright future with many technologies and studies in development.

 A device in development is the Glucowizzard.
-This a device which removes the painful pricks.
+This a device that removes the painful pricks.
 Instead of that, an implant as big as a grain of rice is placed under the skin of a patient.

 When it comes to diabetes, the journey is really fascinating.